Moms for Liberty: Curriculum complaints and legal action

-Critics have accused Moms for Liberty of deepening divisions among parents and making it more challenging for school officials to educate students.
-Left-leaning Media Matters for America has accused the organization of using "parental rights" as a cover for strategically harassing public schools.
+Harassment and threats toward teachers and public school officials

+Members and leaders of Moms for Liberty have been accused of harassing or threatening teachers, school librarians, school board members, and opposing activists by Media Matters for America.

 Jenkins, who replaced Descovich on the Brevard County school board, said that she was harassed by members of Moms for Liberty.
 According to Jenkins, a member of the group filed a false child abuse report with the county department of Child and Family Services against her.

 In April 2021, the Facebook group "Mandate Masks in Brevard County schools" (now "Families for Safe Schools") was founded in an effort to combat the Brevard County Moms for Liberty chapter.